 Lumateperone tosylate is under clinical development by Intra-Cellular Therapies and currently in Phase III for Bipolar I Disorder.
-According to GlobalData, Phase III drugs for Bipolar I Disorder have a 75% phase transition success rate (PTSR) indication benchmark for progressing into Pre-Registration.
-GlobalData’s report assesses how Lumateperone tosylate’s drug-specific PTSR and Likelihood of Approval (LoA) scores compare to the indication benchmarks.
+According to GlobalData, Phase III drugs for Bipolar I Disorder does not have sufficient historical data to build an indication benchmark PTSR for Phase III.
+GlobalData uses proprietary data and analytics to create drugs-specific PTSR and LoA in the Lumateperone tosylate LoA Report.
 Buy the report here.

 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.